Racial justice

 Redesigning the Ecumenical and Interfaith landscape for a racially just, radically inclusive and healing community.

-Read the welcome letter to find out more about the event and how to register
+Read the welcome letter to find out more about the event

 Racial Justice Sunday